 This division is one of the oldest of the University community.
 Originally founded as the College Secretary in 1911, the office has also been variously titled as the Prefect, Moderator, Dean, Vice-President of Studies and Dean of Discipline.
 In 1952, the current title of Academic Vice-President was established as the highest University officer charged with overseeing all academic divisions.
 Today this record group includes divisional publications such as Attic Salt, a faculty literary magazine and newsletters such as News Notes and Loyola Life.
 Also included in this record group are correspondence and report files from the offices of the Academic Vice-President, Registrar, University Librarian, Director of Admissions and Director of Academic Grants and others.
 There is a substantial artificial collection of unpublished narratives, journal articles and news clipping pertaining to local (Westchester-del Rey) history and in the records of the Library.
 Download .pdf of inventory for: Publications and Events | Senior Vice President/Chief Academic Officer and Faculty Papers | Library Exhibits, Administration, Reference Department | Library - all other departments and programs | Academic Organizations | University Registrar, Financial Aid, Admissions Director, Assistant Academic Vice-President | Associate Directors of Academic Affairs Programs

 Although students participated in extra-curricular "cadet" training as early as 1895, it wasn't until 1948 that a formal division of an Air Force ROTC unit was established.
 At first recognized as Air Science, the coursework of Professional Officer training was redesignated as Aerospace Studies in 1966.
 Records of this group include publications such as brochures and yearbooks, correspondence and report files of the Commandant, academic files of faculty and records of student activities.
-Download .pdf of inventory for: Publications, Events, Directors, Administrators, Officers, Arnold Air Society
+Download .pdf of inventory for: Finding Aid for the Air Force Reserves Officer Training Corps Records

 Founded in 1926 as the School of Commerce and Finance, the name of this group was changed to the College of Business Administration in 1936.
 The records include college publications, correspondence and report files for the Office of the Dean, faculty files and records of student activities.
 Department and special program records include those of Accounting, the Center for International Business Studies, the Conrad N. Hilton Chair of Business Ethics, Finance and Computer Information Systems, the Industrial Relations Center, Management, and Marketing and Business Law.
 Download .pdf inventory for: Publications, Events, Administration, Departments and Programs